-cyclically-adjusted primary balance,3 is explained by the cyclical conditions (measured by the output gap) and the state of public finances (measured by the primary balance and the debt of the general government).
-In addition, we include two explanatory variables meant to capture the electoral cycle and one meant to capture the impact of the European fiscal rules on the behaviour of countries that were in an excessive deficit position.
+electoral cycle and one meant to capture the impact of the European fiscal rules on the behaviour of countries that were in an excessive deficit position.

-As for the latter regressor, we basically follow Forni and Momigliano (2004) in introducing a regressor, m{it} (also referred to as the Maastricht variable) which defines a benchmark correction of the primary balance which is a function of the excessive deficit, the number of years in which the latter needs to be eliminated and the expected contribution from interest payments (see Box 1).4
+As for the latter regressor, we basically follow Forni and Momigliano (2004) in introducing a regressor, $m{it}$ (also referred to as the Maastricht variable) which defines a benchmark correction of the primary balance which is a function of the excessive deficit, the number of years in which the latter needs to be eliminated and the expected contribution from interest payments (see Box below).

-Box 1 Modelling the European fiscal rules
+Box - Modelling the European fiscal rules

-When modelling the European fiscal rules, as defined by the Maastricht Treaty and the Stability and Growth Pact, we focus only on the requirement to correct the deficit when it exceeds the 3 per cent of GDP threshold.
+When modelling the European fiscal rules, as defined by the Maastricht Treaty and the Stability and Growth Pact, we focus only on the requirement to correct the deficit when it exceeds the 3% of GDP threshold.
 In particular, we do not include an explicit rule for the medium-term target of a "close to balance or in surplus budgetary position" (introduced by the Stability Pact in 1997) for two reasons.
 First, meeting the target is not supported by any formal sanction and it rests largely on the country's willingness to comply.
-Second, the rule is not fully defined (and the same applies to the "medium-term targets" differentiated across countries in the new version of the Pact introduced in 2005).(1) As a matter of fact, the reactions to the initial conditions that we find in operation, at least since 1988, are broadly consistent with meeting the medium-term targets.
+Second, the rule is not fully defined (and the same applies to the "medium-term targets" differentiated across countries in the new version of the Pact introduced in 2005).(a) As a matter of fact, the reactions to the initial conditions that we find in operation, at least since 1988, are broadly consistent with meeting the medium-term targets.

-The Maastricht variable m{it} is set equal to zero in the years before 1992 or if the deficit is below the 3 per cent threshold.
-For the years 1992-96, m{it} is equal to the difference between the deficit and 3 per cent of GDP, divided by the number of years leading up to $1997^{(2)}$ and then reduced by the expected change in interest expenditure in the following year.
+The Maastricht variable $m{it}$ is set equal to zero in the years before 1992 or if the deficit is below the 3% threshold.
+For the years 1992-96, $m{it}$ is equal to the difference between the deficit and 3% of GDP, divided by the number of years leading up to 1997(b) and then reduced by the expected change in interest expenditure in the following year.
+Formally: